Shmielen/100DaysofCode/README.md

 The File: GradingProgram.py demonstartes the use of dictionaries in python The File: DictNest.py demonstartes the use of dictionaries and nesting with relation to lists The Files: SecretAuction.py and artSA.py demostrate some things ive learnt in day 9

+Day 10
+The File: DaysInMonth.py demonstartes the use of outputs in functions